Dagonite/python-projects/README.md

 [Hangman](https://github.com/Dagonite/python-projects/tree/main/Hangman)
 ---
 A game of Hangman.
-Select a difficulty then try to guess the hidden word.
+Select a difficulty then try to win as many rounds as possible without losing all of your lives.

 [Noughts and Crosses](https://github.com/Dagonite/python-projects/tree/main/Noughts%20and%20Crosses)
 ---